ran1tha/corona2/README.md

 It is important not to underestimate the effect of social distancing.
 Social distancing reduces the contact rate which in turn leads to a lesser number of infectives.
 The general public can contribute to reducing the contact rate by staying indoors.
 Also, better hygienic practices can decrease the probability of transmission.

-The rate at which suspected cases are tested for COVID-19 is also important to minimize the impact.
+The rate at which suspected cases are tested for COVID-19 has an impact in patient recovery.
 Innovative steps can be taken by researchers to increase this detection rate.
-This can lead to a decrease in the identified active infectives.
 Also, by increasing the rate of recovery a higher number of people are discharged from the hospitals quickly and hence the hospital capacity to accommodate infective people is not exceeded.
 Again, researchers can work towards increasing the recovery rate.

 A concerned reader may investigate the provided information in determining which parameter(s) he or she can optimize in order to control and contain the COVID-19 outbreak in Sri Lanka.